 The system’s attitude toward us is very problematic.
 One time, I needed to call the police because [my daughter] Lena, was in a psychotic state.
 And the officer, full of contempt, says to me, “What do you want?”
 And he says it in Russian, the officer was Russian, and he said to me, “What do you want from me, you mother of a slut?”
 And he said it with such hostility before he even came into the house to see what was going on.
 (Bronislava)

-Alexandra recalls that the most significant opposition to her appointment as guardian for her granddaughter (in place of her struggling daughter) came from Russian-speaking social workers who questioned her capacity to serve as an appropriate parental figure in light of her daughter’s mental illness:
+Alexandra recalls that the most significant opposition to her appointment as guardian for her granddaughter (in place of her struggling daughter) came from Russian-speaking social workers who questioned her capacity to serve as an appropriate parental figure considering her daughter’s mental illness:

 Throughout the whole process, those people from the welfare department spoke about me and said such horrible things...
 They tried to destroy me, of course the Russians did.
 It’s obvious... the Russians from the welfare department, Russian-speaking social workers.
 They spoke with so much anger, saying “The entire south of Israel knows the daughter...” and “Look at this grandmother... she screams… she doesn’t have a husband, she doesn’t have an apartment, and she doesn’t have a steady job, so how can she raise the granddaughter, how can she educate her?”
 (Alexandra)